MirTalpur/mirtalpur.github.io/src/pages/about/index.md

 title: About
 type: page
 ---
-Hi, I’m Ali Talpur.
-I currently work on the Platform Team @[Coalition Inc.](https://coalitioninc.com) Cyber risk and security have recently piqued my interest and it’s an exciting time to be in a field with tremendous growth and opportunities.
+Hi there, I’m Ali Talpur.
+I currently work on the Platform Team @[Coalition Inc.](https://coalitioninc.com) Cyber risk and Security have recently piqued my interest and it’s an exciting time to be in a field with tremendous growth and opportunities.

 Looking back on my life, my passion for technology started at an early age.
 I took apart TVs and video game systems to figure out how they worked underneath the hood.
 Luckily for me, my parents didn't mind.
 Later, during my teenage years, I found my love for Linux while I was bored during one summer vacation.
 An unexpected YouTube video showed me the difference between Linux and Windows while I was trying to fix my parents' Windows computer at the time.
 As I learned more about how operating systems work, I became more curious and successfully brute-forced my wifi.